johnnovak/gridmonger/sphinx-docs/source/basic-editing.rst

 oriented correctly.
 Should you need it, you can always change the floor orientation manually with the :kbd:`O` key.

+These two floor types are a bit special:

+.. rst-class:: multiline

+- There are two *one-way doors types*: one for the North or East direction, and another for South or West.
+Press the :kbd:`O` key to switch between North-South or East-West orientation, then :kbd:`2`/:kbd:`Shift+2` to flip the arrow direction.

-The *bridge* type is a bit special; it has a small amount of "overhang" into its two adjacent cells.
-You can draw long continuous bridges by placing multiple bridge floors next to each other.
+- The *bridge type* has a small amount of "overhang" that extends into its two adjacent cells.
+You can draw long continuous bridges by placing multiple bridge cells next to each other.

 These floor types should take care of most of your dungeoneering needs.
-The goal was to keep it simple and not overcomplicate matters by allowing the users to define their custom types.
-In the rare case where you really need something not covered by these, you can always just add a note to the cell using a custom ID, as you will learn in the :ref:`annotations:Annotations` chapter.
+The goal was to keep it simple and not overcomplicate matters by allowing user-defined custom types.
+In the rare case where you really need something not covered by these, you can always just add a note to the cell using a custom ID as you will learn in the :ref:`annotations:Annotations` chapter.

 .. rst-class:: style4